The stillness of a deep blue alpine lake entrances you.

 “It can be tempting to want to feed them.
 Some wildlife have gotten used to people feeding them.
 But it’s not good for the animals or the humans,” Nemeth said.

 Also, if you ever spot a baby animal like a young fawn on its own, leave it alone.

 “The animal may appear to be abandoned, but the adults sometimes leave them while they go out to feed.
 You don’t want to disturb them,” Nemeth said.

 8. Always have a Plan B

-Packed parking lots have become rampant during the pandemic.
+Packed parking lots have become rampant since the pandemic.
 Nemeth encourages people to prepare for complications like this.

 The same holds true for changing weather.
 As Coloradans well know, storms move in quickly.
-Perhaps you were planning to do a peak climb, but thunderstorms are moving in early and it’s not safe to be at high elevation when lightning could strike.
+Perhaps you were planning to do a peak climb, but thunderstorms are moving in early, and it’s not safe to be at a high elevation when lightning could strike.